Profession: 2nd US President

 - 1755-07-16 John Adams graduates Harvard

-- 1779-09-27 John Adams negotiates Revolutionary War peace terms with Britain
+- 1779-09-27 John Adams negotiates Revolutionary War peace terms with Great Britain

 - 1782-04-19 John Adams secures Dutch Republic's recognition of the United States as an independent government and house he purchased in The Hague, Netherlands became first American embassy.